Caen

 Caen is known for its historical buildings built during the reign of William the Conqueror, who was buried there, and for the Battle for Caen, heavy fighting that took place in and around Caen during the Battle of Normandy in 1944, destroying much of the city.
 The city has now preserved the memory by erecting a memorial and a museum dedicated to peace, the Mémorial de Caen.

 Etymology

 The first references to the name of Caen are found in different acts of the dukes of Normandy: Cadon 1021/1025, Cadumus 1025, Cathim 1026/1027.
 Year 1070 of the Parker manuscript of the Anglo-Saxon Chronicle refers to Caen as Kadum, and year 1086 of the Laud manuscript gives the name as Caþum.
 Despite a lack of sources as to the origin of the settlements, the name Caen would seem to be of Gaulish origin, from the words catu-, referring to military activities and magos, field, hence meaning "manoeuvre field" or "battlefield".
-In Layamon's Brut, the poet asserts that King Arthur named the city in memory of Sir Kay.
+In Layamon's Brut, the poet asserts that King Arthur named the city in memory of Sir Kay, although the historicity of King Arthur is widely doubted.